STARTUP IN THAILAND

 THE THAILAND PLAYBOOK

-The Thailand Playbook is not a legal guide or a how-to manual.
+The Thailand Playbook is not a legal guide or a “how-to” manual.

-• Align expectations with reality
+• Align expectations with operational reality

 THE THAILAND PLAYBOOK

-Myth: Thailand is cheap and easy to operate
+Myth: Thailand is easy and low-cost

-Reality: Entry is easy; sustainability requires structure
+Reality: Entry is easy.
+Sustainability requires structure

 Myth: Local partners simplify everything